 PS: A little jam or freshly grated citrus peel makes a very nice topping for this cake.

 There you have it.
 This healthy cheesecake will kill your cravings and keep quarantine fat away.
-Now you know the reason why Japanese people can stay slim, and so can you, at least a little bit… (?)
+Now you know how Japanese people stay slim, and so can you, at least a little bit…